kubernetes/website/content/en/docs/reference/access-authn-authz/validating-admission-policy.md

 The supported `validationActions` are:

 - `Deny`: Validation failure results in a denied request.
-- `Warn` Validation failure is reported to the request client as a [warning](/blog/2020/09/03/warnings/).
+- `Warn`: Validation failure is reported to the request client as a [warning](/blog/2020/09/03/warnings/).
-- `Audit` Validation failure is included in the audit event for the API request.
+- `Audit`: Validation failure is included in the Audit event for the API request.

 For example, to both warn clients about a validation failure and to audit the validation failures, use: